 Price: Approximately $200

 Dimensions: 7.75 x 3.79 x 2.48 inches

-Specifications: solid focus ring; 5x magnification; 200 feet FOV; 15° angular FOV; 50 mm diameter; built-in infrared; coated; 5.7 feet minimum focus range
+Specific features: Solid focus ring; 5x magnification; 200 feet FOV; 15° angular FOV; 50 mm diameter; built-in infrared; coated; 5.7 feet minimum focus range

-Best use: at night
+Best use: At night

 Description: The Night Owl Optics NOXM50 is the most expensive, and the heaviest from all our monocular reviews so far.
 Still, it has a qualitative design, its optics being made entirely from glass.
 The focusing ring is solid, like the whole unit, and you can use it with just one hand.

 The light amplification is 500x, but the magnification is 5x, so you can’t see really minute details.
 On the other hand, the field of view is pretty wide, at 200 feet, not to mention the angular FOV is 15°.
 And since the lens diameter is 50mm, you’ll get pristine images even in poor light.